Li-Chongyi/Lighting-the-Darkness-in-the-Deep-Learning-Era-Open/README.md

 ✌We will periodically update the content.
 Welcome to let us know if we miss your work that is published in top-tier Journal or conference.
 We will add it.

 ✌Our **LoLi-Platform** supports the function of download.
-Please right click and save figure.
+Please right click and then save the figure.

 ✌If you use this dataset or platform, please cite our paper.
 Please hit the star at the top-right corner.
 Thanks!